 Yes.
-There are a few parking spots designated for persons with disabilities in the semi-circular drop-off zone outside the tunnel entrance near the Leeds House building.
+There are a few parking spots designated for persons with disabilities in the semi-circular drop-off zone outside the tunnel entrance near the Leeds House building and in P17, immediately next to the Residence Commons building.
 A LinR parking permit is required for these spaces, as well as your valid Accessible Parking Permit (APP).

 I received a parking ticket in error, how can I resolve this?

 Please call the LinR office directly at 613-520-3699.
-We will be happy to advocate on your behalf with parking services.
-Please note our office will not be able to assist in resolving tickets given for incorrect use of parking permits.
+We would be happy to advocate on your behalf with Parking Services.

 See our general FAQ page for additional information about taking public transit to Carleton University.